 Confirmation of Information Prior to Issuance of NOIA

-No later than thirty (30) days prior to the issuance of the VSR and NOIA, the Consortium will inform Bidders of any disagreements the Consortium has with respect to the Bidders’ redaction of materials submitted as part of their Proposals based on the claim such material constitute confidential or proprietary Data.
-Bidders will then have fifteen (15) days in which to unredact those materials or provide further justification for the redactions.
-In the event, that any challenge is raised before any court or before the Appeal Review Panel described in Section 9.3 to any claims that redacted material in a Proposal constitutes confidential or proprietary Data, the Consortium will inform the Bidder whose redactions are at issue to enable the Bidder to take whatever steps it deems appropriate to defend its redactions.
-In no event, however, will the Consortium be responsible for defending those redactions.

-If Bidders do not comply with the Consortium direction regarding the redactions, Bidders assume the risk that the Consortium will publish the unredacted versions of Bidders’ Proposal Volumes 1 and 2.
+No later than thirty (30) calendar days prior to the issuance of the VSR and NOIA, the Consortium will inform each Bidder of its reasonable and good faith conclusion with respect to the Bidder’s redaction of information submitted as part of their Proposals based on the claim such information is “Confidential” or “Proprietary.”
+The Bidder will then have fifteen (15) calendar days in which to unredact those materials.
+If a Bidder determines that it will not unredact disputed information, the affected Bidder will bear the burden of exercising its legal or equitable remedies to protect the disputed redacted information.
+If a Bidder does not comply with the Consortium’s direction regarding the redactions, the Bidder assumes the risk that the Consortium will publish the unredacted versions of Bidder’s Proposal Volumes 1 and 2.

 Posting of Information Upon Issuance of NOIA

-Upon issuance of the NOIA, the Consortium will post on its website: (1) the non-confidential portion of all Bidder Proposals; (2) the final comprehensive evaluation scoring workbook for each Bidder; (3) the master summary scoring workbook; and (4) the Consortium’s Vendor Selection Report (“VSR”) setting forth the Consortium’s rationale underlying its selection of the successful Bidder.
+Upon issuance of the NOIA, the Consortium will post on its website: (1) all Bidder Proposals, including those portions of Bidders’ Proposals the Consortium has concluded reasonably and in good faith are not entitled to protection as “Confidential” or “Proprietary”; (2) the final comprehensive evaluation scoring workbook for each Bidder; (3) the master summary scoring workbook; and (4) the Consortium’s Vendor Selection Report (“VSR”) setting forth the Consortium’s rationale underlying its selection of the successful Bidder.

 Contract Negotiations